ChariteExpMri/antx2/antver.md

   initial rigid registration (xwarp3) modified for more robust registration
   [checkRegist.m]:     GUI to check registration of several images
   [getorientation.m]: GUI to examine the apriory orientation (how animal is positioned in scanner)
-   - run it without input arguments or use context menu from ANT animal listbox
+   -run it without input arguments or use context menu from ANT animal listbox
-   - the respective ID/number of orientation can be used to define the "orientType" in the projectfile
+   -the respective ID/number of orientation can be used to define the "orientType" in the projectfile
+  [//]:
   ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)  22 May 2019 (12:19:03)
    addded: [xcoregmanu.m] - manually coregister images
   ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)  08 May 2019 (01:34:19)